 I started orienteering with West Cumberland Orienteering Club.
 As a teenager I was a member of the North West Junior Squad and enjoyed many training weekends, two trips to Norway and Junior Inter Regional Squad Championships victories with them.

-I have competed in four JWOC's (2010-2013) and was first selected for the World Champs for the home WOC in 2015.
+I competed in four JWOC's (2010-2013) and was first selected for the World Champs for the home WOC in 2015.
 I ran the Long in Glen Affric and it's probably the most awesome orienteering experience I've ever had.
 I really enjoy forest orienteering due to the mental and physical challenges always being different depending on the terrain.
 In 2017 I competed in the Long again at WOC and finished 25th.
 In 2018 in Latvia I ran the middle and long races.

 Between finishing school and university I went to live in Stockholm, working as an au pair.
 This was a very eye-opening experience to how the Swedish elite train and just how many different types of terrain there is to orienteer in.

 Since graduating I have spent two, six month periods in Australia (Canberra and Hobart) working as an orienteering coach.
 Both places are excellent places to train for orienteering with lots of different maps and nice warm weather.
 I have gained a lot from these experiences both as a coach and athlete.
-Upon returning to the UK I am planning to focus on orienteering for the summer, doing some competitions with my Scandinavian club Lillomarka OL and hopefully some World Cup races and WOC.
+Returning to the UK in Spring 2018 I am planning to focus on orienteering for the summer, doing competitions with my Scandinavian club Lillomarka OL and aiming for some World Cup races and WOC.